Easy steps on how to manage your money within your means.

 Step Three – Set Goals

-Your goals depend entirely on YOU and YOUR NEEDS, so, please… choose goals that excite you!
-You may want to take a vacation at the end of the year, go back to school, buy a new car, or save for a down payment on a home.
-Even if your goal is just to get out of debt in order to have financial freedom, it will be easier to make sacrifices to achieve these goals if it’s something you actually want.
+Your goals depend entirely on YOU and YOUR NEEDS.
+So, please… choose goals that excite you!
+You may want to take a vacation at the end of the year?
+Do you want to go back to school?
+Do you want to buy a new car?
+Or do you want to save for a down payment on a home?
+Even if your goal is to get out of debt in order to have financial freedom, it will be easier to make sacrifices to achieve these goals if it’s something you actually want.
 Keeping yourself accountable with your budget is the fastest way to reach your goals.
 Your goals are your motivation for mastering how to manage your money.

 Step Four – Create Your Financial Plan